naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Scruffy: Who thinks I can fit 15 marshmallows in my mouth?

-Eris: You’re a hazard to society
+Eris Annoyed: You’re a hazard to society.

-Nadine: And a coward.
+Nadine Happy: And a coward.
 DO TWENTY.

 %

-Nadine: What time is it?
+Nadine confused: What time is it?

-Scruffy: I don’t know; pass me that saxophone and we’ll find out
+Scruffy: I don’t know; pass me that saxophone and we’ll find out.

-Scruffy: *Plays sax loudly and extremely out of tune*
+Scruffy: (plays sax loudly and extremely out of tune)

-Eris Shocked: WHO THE FUCK IS PLAYING THE SAXOPHONE AT TWO IN THE MORNING
+Eris Shocked: WHO THE FUCK IS PLAYING THE SAXOPHONE AT TWO IN THE MORNING?!!

-Scruffy: It’s 2 am
+Scruffy: It’s 2AM.

 %

-Eris: Let me show you a picture from last night that really upset me
+Eris Annoyed: Let me show you a picture from last night that really upset me.

 Scruffy: Okay, but in my defense, Margaret bet me 50 cents I couldn’t drink all that shampoo.

-Eris: That’s not what I wanted to- you drank SHAMPOO?!
+Eris Shocked: That’s not what I wanted to- you drank SHAMPOO?!

 %

-Eris: Don't worry, I got a plan.
+Eris Happy: Don't worry, I got a plan.

-Nadine: Alright.
+Nadine Glad: Alright.

-Eris: TraitorSayWhat?
+Eris Happy: TraitorSayWhat?

 Sticky: Excuse me?